-Start by talking with your provider.
-Perhaps there is a different drug covered by the plan that might work just as well for you.
-You can call Customer Experience Team to ask for a list of covered drugs that treat the same medical condition.
+If your drug is in a cost-sharing tier you think is too high, talk to your provider.
+There may be a different drug in a lower cost-sharing tier that might work just as well for you.
+Call your Customer Experience Team to ask for a list of covered drugs that treat the same medical condition.
 This list can help your provider find a covered drug that might work for you.
-(Phone numbers for Customer Experience Team are printed on the back cover of this booklet.)